JJRR5/printer-client-socket/README.md

 - Ensure your printer is connected and properly configured.
 - The printer charset is set to `SLOVENIA`.
 Adjust if needed for your model.

+# Check status of the service
+sudo systemctl enable printer-client.service